chauff/cse1500-web-transcripts/_lectures/node.md

 Importantly, with Ajax, the number of complete page reloads is vastly reduced. **Only the newly available** (e.g. a new set of query suggestions based on the current query) or **changed data** needs to be retrieved from the server, instead of the complete document.
 Ajax was and remains an important technology to move from web pages to web applications - imagine every time you type a character into your favourite search engine you would have to wait for the page to reload in order to get the latest query suggestions.
 We would quickly abolish query suggestions.

-In practice, implementing Ajax calls correctly can be frustrating, mostly due to Ajax's security model.
-In our todo list code example, we have conveniently requested data from "our" web server.
-In fact, a security restriction of Ajax is that it can only fetch files or request routes from the same web server as the calling page (this is called **same-origin policy**).
+In practice, implementing Ajax calls correctly can be tricky, due to Ajax's security model.
+In our game list code example, we have conveniently requested data from *our* web server.
+In fact, a security restriction of Ajax (at least by default) is that it can only fetch files or request routes from the same web server as the calling page (this is called **same-origin policy**).

 The same-origin policy is fulfilled when the **protocol, port and host** are the same for two pages.
-Important for debugging: Ajax **cannot** be executed from a web page opened locally from disk (e.g. if you head to your browser and open `file:///Users/claudia/GitHub/Web-Teaching/demo-code/node-ajax-ex/client/index.html`).
+Important for debugging: Ajax **cannot** be executed from a web page opened locally from disk (e.g. if you head to your browser and open `file:///path/to/my/files/client/index.html`).
+There are (as always) ways around this policy, but this it outside the scope of this class.

-There are ways around Ajax' same-origin policy, some of which have been collected in this [Stack Overflow thread](https://stackoverflow.com/questions/3076414/ways-to-circumvent-the-same-origin-policy).
-As in all scenarios and usages of web technologies, the interaction between technologies and the availability of all kinds of web technologies makes it possible to "misuse" a technology for another purpose to circumvent a perceived restriction or shortcoming.

 ## WebSockets